Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 }
  ```
 * pop.size: the number of individuals genoud uses to solve the optimization problem, i.e. the number of the weight matrixes that will be generated in order to have a perfect balance.
-* fit.func: The balance metric gentic matching should optimize, here we have choosen "pvals" and that maximize the p.values from (paired) t-tests and Kolmogorov-Smirnov tests conducted for each column in BalanceMatrix
+* fit.func: The balance metric genetic matching should optimize, here we have chosen "pvals" and that maximize the p.values from (paired) t-tests and Kolmogorov-Smirnov tests conducted for each column in BalanceMatrix
 * estimated = "ATT": the type of the estimated treatment effect, which here is specified as estimated treatment effect on the treated.
 * ties = T: A logical flag for whether ties should be handled deterministically.
 If, for example, one treated observation matches more than one control observation, the matched dataset will include the multiple matched control observations and the matched data will be weighted to reflect the multiple matches.
 The sum of the weighted observations will still equal the original number of observations.
 If ties = FALSE, ties will be randomly broken.
 * discarded = "both": a vector of length n that displays whether the units were ineligible for matching due to common support restrictions.
 In case discarded = both, then both treatment and control unit that are not in the common support will not be matched on.